Inflatable Paddle Board Buying Guide (iSUP): How to Choose the Right Board for You | Perfect Paddles

 An iSUP gives you even more options because you can put it in a backpack.
 And take it anywhere your skills can take you.

-If you’re ready to make a purchase, here’s some quick tips to know what to look for so you can make the best decision that is best for you.
+If you’re ready to make a purchase, here are some quick tips to help you make the best decision for your needs.

 Every watercraft purchase involves making choices and compromises.
 For example, if you want speed, you may have to sacrifice stability.
-Making your decision process even more challenging is the size, experience level, physical ability, technical know-how, and goals of every paddler.
-Not to mention you’re going to be on a fluid, ever changing environment so while you may have the perfect gear ready to go on one day, the next day you may go somewhere else where the conditions are completely different.
-It could be calm one day where you want speed to glide longer, and the next day the conditions change half way through your paddle and instead of speed you’d rather have stability.
+Making your decision process even more challenging are the size, experience level, physical ability, technical know-how, and goals of every paddler.
+Not to mention, you’re going to be in a fluid, ever-changing environment.
+One day, you might need speed to glide longer, and the next day, you might prefer stability due to changing conditions.

 Knowing this, here are some quick tips:

 1. Embrace the process.
-For your first purchase your goal should be to get on the water and be comfortable.
+For your first purchase, your goal should be to get on the water and be comfortable.
 It’s important to start here so you can build your skill and experience.
-And maybe down the road you can invest in a different board.
+Down the road, you can invest in a different board.

 2. Skill and technique go a long way.
-If you’re not yet able to move your feet on the board while you paddle or aren’t comfortable going through the boat wakes, or when the wind picks up to 10mph, then a few lessons will go a long way to making you more comfortable on whatever board you choose.
-A good paddler can do a lot more with less so calculate if a few coaching sessions can help you make a better choice.
+If you’re not yet able to move your feet on the board while you paddle or aren’t comfortable with boat wakes or 10mph winds, a few lessons will help you feel more at ease.
+A good paddler can do a lot more with less, so consider if a few coaching sessions might help you make a better choice.

 Practical Information to Consider for Your First Purchase:

-• If the thread clusters on the back of the board are in a criss cross pattern it’s a better board than straight lines.
+• Thread clusters.
+If the thread clusters on the back of the board are in a criss-cross pattern, it’s a better board than those with straight lines.

-• As mentioned above double layer PVC or MSL is stronger than single layer and reinforced rails is tougher than single
+• Material Strength.
+Double-layer PVC or MSL is stronger than single-layer, and reinforced rails are tougher than single-layer.

-• Boards built to be tough will have a PSI range that goes to 25.
-If you want to go where there are risks or waves than go with the tougher board
+• PSI Range.
+Boards built to be tough will have a PSI range up to 25.
+For areas with risks or waves, opt for a tougher board.

-• Carbon fiber paddles are the best paddles.
-They are strong, tough, and expensive.
-Don’t skimp on your paddle so save some in your budget.
-Side note: Carbon fiber paddles aren't the ideal choice for rocky water.
-In these instances, opt for nylon.
+• Paddles.
+Carbon fiber paddles are strong, tough, and expensive.
+Don’t skimp on your paddle, but remember they aren’t ideal for rocky water—opt for nylon in those cases.

-• Bigger riders need bigger boards.
-But as your skill develops and you can walk on the board without falling.
-Catch small wakes or waves.
-You probably will want to get something slimmer for speed or shorter for surf.
+• Board Size.
+Bigger riders need bigger boards, but as your skill develops, you might want something slimmer for speed or shorter for surf.

-• Smaller riders can struggle in the wind and waves because they are lighter and an iSUP can aggravate the situation so know your limits until you can recognize and paddle comfortably in at least 15 mph of wind.
+• Wind and Waves.
+Smaller riders can struggle in windy and wavy conditions because they are lighter.
+Know your limits until you can comfortably paddle in at least 15mph wind.

-• Lighter is not always better. iSUPs get pushed around by everything.
-On the water a lower, heavier base will help minimize that.
-While it may be easier to carry on land it may not be what you want on the water.
+• Weight.
+Lighter is not always better.
+On the water, a heavier base will help minimize being pushed around.
+While it may be easier to carry on land, it might not be what you want on the water.

-• If you do have skills, and an adventurous spirit a high quality iSUP that you can take with you is the ultimate expression of SUP – access to anywhere your skills can take you.
-If you know your limits and can catch and ride waves, a good iSUP can be the key to unlock all that SUP has to offer.
+• Adventurous Spirit.
+If you have the skills and an adventurous spirit, a high-quality iSUP can take you anywhere your skills allow.
+A good iSUP can unlock all that SUP has to offer.

 isup